Brazil is an Island

 Image by the author.

 Flag love can betray the progress of the competition.
-German flags have all but disappeared after being seen in profusion in the clutch of stoplight sellers as early as May.
+German flags have disappeared after being seen in profusion in the clutch of stoplight sellers as early as May.
 Those who live in denial still keep their Argentina flags close to hand.
 And then there are the wagonists, those whose football patriotism—and flags—change with the outcome of each fixture.

 Wagonists and displaced nationals alike save their most demonstrative love for Brazil.
 Brazilian flags outnumber all the others by a considerable margin.
-Some motorists display up to four or more flags on their vehicles, in the spokes of motorcycle wheels and aloft their roadside cook shops.
+Some motorists display up to four or more flags on their vehicles, in the spokes of motorcycle wheels, and aloft their roadside cook shops.
 The real obsessives go even further.
-Shirts, wrist-bands, jerseys, wigs; you name it.
+Shirts, wristbands, jerseys, wigs, you name it.
 Someone has fashioned something out of the Bandeira.
-It helps that Brazil’s colors are close to the Jamaican black, gold and green.
+It helps that Brazil’s colors are close to the Jamaican black, gold, and green.
 The colors all blend naturally in the hot blue summer.

 Those with long memories remember well when the man himself played in Jamaica in the fall of 1975.
 It was his second visit to the island.
 Pele was then a member of the New York Cosmos and the beautiful game’s most revered ambassador.
 His easy smile, which always made him seem as if he was your best friend even if you had never met him, won over Jamaicans.
 It cleverly camouflaged his natural talent filed sharp by relentless practice.
-In his mid-thirties he may have been past his prime but still regarded as the greatest footballer of all time.
+In his mid-thirties, he may have been past his prime, but is still regarded as the greatest footballer of all time.

 Pele’s 1975 trip to Jamaica was one of several goodwill tours with the Cosmos.
 Before Kingston he played two games in Haiti, another Caribbean place that sees Brazil whenever it looks in the mirror.
 Jamaicans gave the king a hero’s welcome.
 From the airport, where he arrived on private jet, he went to visit Prime Minister Michael Manley, passing lines of adoring fans along the way.
 He met the press and public afterwards where an awestruck young fan asked, him, “Is there any footballer greater than you?”
 Pele’s response: “Only one, my father.”